abelsj60/lexical-401/lined-code-node/v1/README.md

 ## Overview

-Lexical can't place code in lines by default.
+By default, Lexical can't put code in lines.

 The `LinedCodeNode` can.
-This is useful when creating code editors, calling attention to specific lines, or toggling color schemes, line-number visibility, and more, at the touch of a button.
+This is useful when calling attention to specific lines, creating code editors, and more.

 https://user-images.githubusercontent.com/30417590/219041359-3064c2cc-160c-48d1-aa83-6b6154988cab.mp4

-_Note: Generally speaking, each `LinedCodeNode` works on its own.
+_Note: Generally speaking, each `LinedCodeNode` is self-contained.
 To modify all of them at once, you should follow the usual practice of traversing the Lexical node map._

 ### CodeSandbox

 https://codesandbox.io/embed/muddy-feather-52r2k2?fontsize=14&hidenavigation=1&theme=dark

 _Note: Using Brave?
-The `CodeActionMenu`'s copy button may fail in the CodeSandbox.com page.
-Try popping opening its browser window open in a new tab.
-It should work fine._
+The `CodeActionMenu`'s copy button may fail in CodeSandbox.com.
+If so, try opening its browser in a new tab._

 ---

 ## Philosophy

-### Control and structure
+### Node-level settings

-Most LexicalNodes are controlled by the editor instance.
+Generally speaking, most `LexicalNodes` are controlled by the editor instance and selection.

-By contrast, each `LinedCodeNode` controls its own settings and internal nodes, including its `code-line` and `code-text` nodes.
+By contrast, each `LinedCodeNode` controls its own internal operation, including tokenization, line classes, and node creation.

+In practical terms, this means you can configure each node by passing a settings object to the node via `$createLinedCodeNode`.
+You can also provide a set of default settings when adding the `LinedCodeNodes` to your `LexicalComposer`'s nodes array.
+(Automatic fallbacks take over when you don't.)

+### Tree view

-Internally, it looks like this:
+Internally, the `LinedCodeNode` looks like this:

 ```jsx
 Root (<div />)